Vratko Nemanjić: Endowments

-Another tradition holds that Yug Bogdan owned wineyards in the village of Bogdanje (near Trstenik), and that the village was named after him.
+Another tradition holds that Jug Bogdan owned vineyards in the village of Bogdanje (near Trstenik), and that the village was named after him.

 Serbian epic poetry

-In the Serbian epic poems, Yug Bogdan is the father of the Jugovići (nine Jugović brothers).
+In the Serbian epic poems, Jug Bogdan is the father of the Jugovići (nine Jugović brothers).
 One of his daughters Anđelija is married to Banović Strahinja, but was kidnapped by Ottoman vassal Vlah Alija.

-Strahinja asks Yug Bogdan if he and his brothers-in-law (the Jugovići) could rescue her, but Yug Bogdan refused, since Anđelija had slept with the Turk, and brought great shame to the family.
+Strahinja asks Jug Bogdan if he and his brothers-in-law (the Jugovići) could help him rescue her, but Jug Bogdan refused, since Anđelija had slept with the Turk, and brought great shame to the family.

 He was killed together with his nine sons by the eight pasha (the seven before him had been killed) of the Ottoman Empire during the Battle of Kosovo.
-Where he is said to have fallen there is today a monument with a large white cross standing and the inscription: "Honor to the ancestors who taught us how to create a great fatherland.
+Where he is said to have fallen is now a monument with a large white cross standing and the inscription: "Honor to the ancestors who taught us how to create a great fatherland.
 We will guard it and agree that it is more difficult to guard than to acquire.

 Critical historians have suggested Bogdan, a Macedonian magnate, brother of Dejan and Jovan Oliver, as the likely historical model of this hero.
 Bogdan is mentioned by John VI Kantakouzenos, while Laonikos Chalkokondyles has more details about him.